rfdrake/graylog-with-netbox/README.md

 # filebeat + syslog-ng

 We used filebeat to pull the logs from text files into Graylog.
-We used logstash output for reasons I can't remember, but I believe it was the only one I could get to log the right format.
+We used logstash output for reasons I can't remember, but the input on the Graylog side says it's Beats.
 I remember wanting to write directly from syslog-ng to elastic, or from filebeat directly to elastic, but both of those approaches caused problems.